autay27/boccam/userstudy/exercise.md

     INT x:
     SEQ
         SEQ
+            myChannel !
+1
             GRAPHICS[0][0] !
 3
-            myChannel !
-1
         SEQ
             myChannel ? x
-            GRAPHICS[0][0] !
+            GRAPHICS[1][1] !
 7
 ```

 However, if you were to change the second `SEQ` to a `PAR`, then the processes sending and receiving on the channel would become concurrent.
 Whichever used the channel first, would wait until the second one used the channel too, and then they would both succeed simultaneously.
-After that, the second process would be able to draw a blue dot.
+After that, the processes would be able to draw a red and blue dot.
 Try it for yourself.

 How would you use a channel to modify the code from Exercise 2, so that it behaves the same as the code from Exercise 1?
 Paste your code into a text file.